Narthur/ohc-handbook/Course Catalog.md

 |TECH 260     |Woodworking for Christian Students              |1
 |TECH 270     |Heating and A/C for Christian Students          |1
 \*Required Course
-†passing challenge exam fulfills this requirement
+†Passing challenge exam fulfills this requirement

-|Total |78 hours
+|Total |82 hours
 |------|--------

 ## Core Requirements